-HA&M Limited have engaged Stallard Kane Associates Ltd to help ensure that best practice is followed in health and safety management and Bates Wells and Braithwaite together with an HR consultant provide human resources support to ensure the safety and wellbeing of staff, customers and visitors to the charity's buildings and events.
+HA&M have engaged Stallard Kane Associates Ltd to help ensure that best practice is followed in health and safety management and Bates Wells together with an HR consultant provide human resources support to ensure the safety and wellbeing of staff, customers and visitors to the charity's buildings and events.
+The organisation has qualified for a CyberEssentials certificate.